 This is my glossary.
 This is my glossary.
 This is my glossary.
 This is my glossary.
 This is my glossary.

-(Delete this page if you don't need it.
+(Delete this page if you and your readers decide not to include it.
 Be sure to delete all the text on the page, and the page break before it, not the section break after it.
 THIS IS DIFFERENT FROM INSTRUCTIONS FOR ABOVE PAGES.
 To see the section and page breaks, click the "show all nonprinting characters" button in the Word toolbar.)

 (DO NOT DELETE THE SECTION BREAK BELOW.
 Seriously.)